-The museum’s collection has over 10,000 objects, which include survivor’s testimonies, photographs, victim’s items, artwork made to commemorate the victims, objects recovered from the rubble, the Twin Tower’s pillars, audiovisual material made by the terrorists…among many other items.
+The museum’s collection has over 11,000 objects, which include survivor’s testimonies, photographs, items once belonging to some of the 2,996 people killed in the terrorist act, artwork made to commemorate the victims, objects recovered from the rubble, the remaining pillars of the Twin Towers, audiovisual material made by the terrorists…among many other shocking objects.

-One of the most recent items is the uniform of the soldier who killed Bin Laden, the terrorist who organized the attacks.
+One of the most recent items is the uniform of the soldier who killed Bin Laden, the terrorist responsible for organizing the attacks.

-During the visit, you can see two documentaries (one 15 minutes long and the other 10 minutes long) that we highly recommend.
+During the visit, you can see two documentaries (one 15-minute, the other 10-minute long) that we highly recommend.
 “Facing crisis” includes unaired interviews with those directly involved in the decision making – like President George W. Bush and New York’s Mayor.
 “Rebirth at Ground Zero” is an account of how they renovated the area after the attacks.

 The material, the building and the emotion you feel has made the 9/11 Memorial Museum our favourite museum.
 We highly recommend it and believe it to be one of the best museums worldwide.